UnknownPlatypus/yt-dl-firefox-extension/README.md

 5. Click "New" and write "C:\youtube_dl\FFMPEG\bin"
 6. Re-open your command prompt to commit changes

+## Contributing

+1. Fork it!
+2. Create your feature branch: `git checkout -b my-new-feature`
+3. Commit your changes: `git commit -am 'Add some feature'`
+4. Push to the branch: `git push origin my-new-feature`
+5. Submit a pull request :D

 ## License

 This program is Youtube Dl Firefox Addon

-Copyright (C) 2020  Thibaut Decombe
+Copyright (C) 2020  Thibaut Decombe.
 Youtube Dl Firefox Addon is available under the MIT license.
 See the LICENSE file for more info.